 Russellville is the county seat and largest city in Pope County, Arkansas, United States, and has a population of 27,920.
 It is home to Arkansas Tech University and Arkansas Nuclear One, Arkansas' only nuclear power plant.
 It is also home to a 36-acre animal byproduct rendering plant that has been operating since the 1950s under various owners.
 For DECADES, Russellville citizens have been suffering a significant odour impact from this facility.
-Russellville City Council asked for help to the EPA, but the reply of the EPA was quite stunning: "we are dealing with pollutants no with odours".
+Russellville City Council asked for help to the EPA, but the reply of the EPA was: "we are dealing with pollutants no with odours".

 In 2015, the city council of Russellville tired of not finding solutions to the significant odour impact of this plant decided to pass an ordinance about odour control.
 Unfortunately, this text did not change things much, so a couple of years later, another odour ordinance was passed.
 This second ordinance had a chapter authorising violators to be fined.